-Message Action Blindspot System Fault Displayed when a fault with the blind spot information system has occurred.
-Contact your authorized dealer as soon as possible.
-Blindspot Not Available Sensor Blocked See Manual Displayed when the blind spot information system/cross traffic alert system sensors are blocked.
-Driver can typically clean the sensor to resolve.
-Vehicle Coming From X Displayed when the blind spot information system with cross traffic alert (CTA) system is operating and senses a vehicle.
-Cross Traffic Not Avail- able Sensor Blocked See Manual Displayed when the blind spot information system/cross traffic alert system sensors are blocked.
-Driver can typically clean the sensor to resolve.
-Cross Traffic System Fault Displayed when a fault with the cross traffic alert system has occurred.
-Contact your authorized dealer as soon as possible.
+Message Action Blindspot System Fault A fault with the system has occurred.
+Contact an authorized dealer as soon as possible.
+Blindspot Not Available Sensor Blocked See Manual The system sensors are blocked.
+Contact an authorized dealer as soon as possible.
+See Blind Spot Information System (page 194).
+Vehicle Coming From X The system detects a vehicle.
+See Blind Spot Information System (page 194).
+Cross Traffic Not Avail- able Sensor Blocked See Manual The blind spot information system and cross traffic alert system sensors are blocked.
+See Blind Spot Information System (page 194).
+Cross Traffic System Fault A fault with the system has occurred.
+Contact an authorized dealer as soon as possible.